Infn8Loop/phoenix-igniter/README.md

 Hi There!
 Welcome to an upgraded version of code igniter!

-This version of CodeIgniter includes:
+This version of CodeIgniter includes: lots of nice extras

 MY_Controller: a core controller extension